top of page

 Now Artificial Intelligence (AI) is seeping more and more into the creation of artwork through Apps such as the cleverly named , Dall-E 2, and others such as Midjourney, and Stable.
 While the Italian artist Alessandro Gianni has developed his own AI application Vasari named after the 16th century painter Giorgio Vasari.

-Then there is Chat GPT (Chat Generative Pre-trained Transformer) in the arena of the written word.
+Chat GPT (Chat Generative Pre-trained Transformer) has entered the arena of the written word.
 Even as I write this text, the website has given me the option to utilize AI with the click of a button that reads "Create AI Text."

 All of this introspection about the future use of AI as it "creeps" into our lives was sparked by the Hyperallergic article that appeared in a recent newsletter.
 The article highlights German artist Boris Eldagsen who entered his AI generated photograph to a juried professional photography call.
 The photograph won the top award and then the Berlin based artist refused to accept the award.
 Read the article to discover the reason for his refusal of the award from the 2023 Sony World Photography competition.